JoBCB/HackingP3_2019/README.md

 [Continue reading](http://www.joanachicau.com/rehearsal_series.html)

-**Objectives**
+**Objectives:**

-— Introduce the notion of Hacking and Bio-hacking; references and different artistic approaches to body and data politics;
+— Introduce the notion of Hacking and Bio-hacking; references and different artistic approaches to body and data politics; <br/>
-— Explore the notions of Hacking and Bio-hacking in connection to languages; gestures; protocols.
+— Explore the notions of Hacking and Bio-hacking in connection to languages; gestures; protocols. <br/>
-— Understand the broader sociocultural implications of the latter; and historical perspectives.
+— Understand the broader sociocultural implications of the latter; and historical perspectives. <br/>
-— Experience a holistic process in which embodiment and movement studies play a central role;
+— Experience a holistic process in which embodiment and movement studies play a central role; <br/>
 — Critically address the different topics and methods — its usages and contexts.